 Prior to Jan.
 1, 1896, NYC Correction had been part of a dual agency, the Department of Public Charities and Correction.
 The men and women whose names and thumbnail images appear on this page, their having served as NYC Correction Commissioners, reflect the diverse and rich history of the City and this Department.
 They include:

 Lantry was the first to served as DOC Commissioner when New York became a five-borough City (1898).
 Lantry also has the distinction of being the only Commissioner to serve twice as head of DOC.
 He even served once as Fire Commissioner.

-Others who saw service directing other NYC agencies include Benjamin Ward and Bernard B. Kerik, each of whom later also served as NYPD head; Katharine Bement Davis, who afterward led the City Parole Commission, and Catherine Abate, Michael P. Jacobson and Martin F. Horn, each of whom had headed Probation before coming to Correction.
+Others who saw service directing other NYC agencies include Benjamin Ward and Bernard B. Kerik, each of whom later also served as NYPD head; Katharine Bement Davis, who afterward led the City Parole Commission, and Catherine Abate, Michael P. Jacobson, Martin F. Horn, and Vincent Schiraldi, each of whom had headed Probation before coming to Correction.

 Both Commissioners Frederick A. Wallis and Albert Williams served as NYPD Deputy Commissioners before heading DOC.

 Among the eight Interim Commissioners, Seitchik served about two and a half weeks, Vierno and Hunter each served a little more than a month, Antonelli and D'Elia about two months plus, Mitchell about two and a half months, Cranston and Lanigan about three months total.